Tell Taban: Late Bronze Age

+period two places went by the name "Land of Mari", one in the area around Mãri (Tell Hariri) in the Middle Euphrates region and the other in the area around Tell Taban in the Middle Habur region.

 By the time of middle-Assyrian period kingdom of Ṭābetu, the designation "Mari" was likely used to indicate the lands around Ṭābetu and did not refer to the ancient kingdom of Mari located on the Euphrates.
 Another possibility is that Mari from the Ṭābetu king's title correspond to "Marê"; a city mentioned c.
 803 BC in the stele of Nergal-ereš, a Limmu of the neo-Assyrian king Adad-nirari III.
 Marê was mentioned in association with Raṣappu which was likely located in the southern and eastern slopes of the Sinjar Mountains.